BipinShetty/Gali-ai/ReadMe.md

 These are **directly rooted in the schema of the JSON**: `activity_type`, `conversion`, `cart_value`, `search_query`, etc.
 ![Screen Shot 2025-05-06 at 8 31 50 PM](https://github.com/user-attachments/assets/c3ec5ff9-573f-4e5d-996a-f82835853b22)
 ![Screen Shot 2025-05-06 at 8 32 20 PM](https://github.com/user-attachments/assets/ef625286-5a7d-4217-9c5e-c768b36736a2)

+### 3. Presents insights in a usable UI

+* Simple Streamlit-based frontend
+* Displays GPT output in Markdown block
+* Slider for sample size control

 ### 4. Clean and intuitive, not overly polished